The Gravito-Phononic Effect: A Quantum Signature of Linearised Gravity: The photo-electric effect

-This is the well-known Fermi-Golden rule limit, which for long times becomes a sharper peak $\delta$ (in the limit of infinite times this probability becomes zero for $\delta \neq 0$).
-We see here that for long times and weak coupling strengths the probility of non-energy conserving transitions are statistically suppressed $P_e \rightarrow 0$.
-In the same regime, $E_\mathrm{diff} = \hbar \delta \rightarrow 0$.
+This is the well-known Fermi-Golden rule limit, which for long times approaches the Dirac-delta function (in the limit of infinite times this probability becomes zero for $\delta \neq 0$).
+We see here that for long times and weak coupling strengths the probability of non-energy conserving transitions are statistically suppressed $P_e \rightarrow 0$.
+In the same regime, $E_\mathrm{diff} = \hbar \delta$.
 It is in exactly this sense that the QFT preserves energy conservation, while the CFT does not - while the CFT predicts the same transition probability, the CFT maintains that the difference in energy between the free-energy eigenstates approaches $E_\mathrm{diff} \rightarrow \hbar \nu$, violating energy conservation by $\hbar \nu$.
 However, the classical field theory does satisfy an ensemble average energy conservation law, in that the time-independence of the Hamiltonian directly implies that the ensemble average of the Hamiltonian is a conserved quantity.
 However, energy conservation at the level of single transitions is violated, as shown here.

-\subsection{Neo-classical Theory}
+\subsection{Neo-classical theory}

-While the semi-classical theory of radiation described in section.~\ref{scem}, can account for all core signatures of the photo-electric effect, it doesn't account for the back-reaction of the field on the quantum matter.
-A simple model which accounts for this can be built as a non-linear model \cite{PhysRevD.37.3522} with the same Hamiltonian in Eq.~\eqref{Hxxpp}, but with time evolution of the classical variables generated through \cite{terno2024classicalquantumhybridmodels}
+While the semi-classical theory of radiation described in Section~\ref{scem}, can account for all core signatures of the photo-electric effect, it doesn't account for the back-reaction of the field on the quantum matter.
+A simple model which accounts for this can be built as a non-linear model \cite{PhysRevD.37.3522} with the same Hamiltonian in Eq.~{\eqref{Hxxpp}}, but with time evolution of the classical variables generated through \cite{terno2024classicalquantumhybridmodels}

 while generating time evolution of the wavefunction of the detector through

 where $\langle\hat{H}\rangle=\left\langle\psi\right| \hat{H}\left|\psi\right\rangle$ and $\left\langle\boldsymbol{\xi}_{\hat{H}}\right\rangle=\left(\partial_p\langle\hat{H}\rangle,-\partial_x\langle\hat{H}\rangle\right)$.